nim-lang/Nim/doc/nimc.rst

   CentOS: yum install mingw32-gcc | mingw64-gcc - requires EPEL
   OSX: brew install mingw-w64

 Cross compilation for Android
 =============================

 There are two ways to compile for Android: terminal programs (Termux) and with the NDK (Android Native Development Kit).

-First one is to treat Android as a simple linux and use `Termux <https://wiki.termux.com>`_ to connect and run the nim compiler directly on android as if it was linux.
-These programs are console only programs that can’t be distributed in the Play Store.
+First one is to treat Android as a simple Linux and use `Termux <https://wiki.termux.com>`_ to connect and run the Nim compiler directly on android as if it was Linux.
+These programs are console only programs that can't be distributed in the Play Store.

 Use regular ``nim c`` inside termux to make Android terminal programs.